-The three major sections that follow are organized according to the conceptual strategy presented above.
+The three major sections that follow are organized according to the conceptual science strategy presented above.
 The strategy for recovery monitoring is discussed first.
 Both time-scales and observation frequencies appropriate for each of the various injured resources are proposed, as are criteria for deciding when recovery is complete.
-Next is the strategy for research, where an attempt is made to identify and to some extent prioritize factors thought most to constrain recovery by scientists and others that participated in the workshops.
+Next is the strategy for research, where an attempt is made to identify and to some extent prioritize those factors thought by the scientists and others that participated in the workshops to be most likely or not to be constraining recovery.
 The restoration section is last, where specific restoration efforts and associated monitoring and evaluation strategies are presented.

-The material in the following sections, and particularly the prioritization in the research section, are offered as a starting point for investigation, further debate, and modification as new evidence becomes available.
-Annual workshops open to the public as well as to participating scientists will provide a forum for information exchange, debate, and revision, ensuring that the science strategy will be adaptively managed on a continuing basis to make full and immediate use of new results.
+The material in the following sections, and particularly the prioritization in the research section, form the starting point for the science strategy developed thus far.
+Further review, debate, and modification will result as new evidence becomes available.
+Annual workshops open to the public as well as to participating scientists will provide a forum for information exchange, review, and revision, ensuring that the science strategy will be adaptively managed on a continuing basis to make full and effective use of new results.